-As the number one in-app messaging use case is user onboarding, it’s in your best interest to be meaningful in what you say and make that first impression seamless.
-All in all, the whole point is in getting the user’s attention without being annoying.
+As the number one in-app messaging use case is the user onboarding process, it’s in your best interest to be meaningful in what you say and make that first impression seamless.
+All in all, the whole point is to get the user’s attention without being annoying.

 Don’t try to be a Shakespeare here.
 I mean, keep things as simple as possible, don’t overuse high-toned words, and write the copy that gets to the main point quickly.
 Narrow down your in-app messages to what users REALLY need to understand and learn to go on with your app at that moment.

 Consider also adding some visuals.
 This is how HelpCrunch decided to point the way for every new platform user: with a thorough explanatory video and a small informative intro in-app message right next to it:

 Nobody wants to see a mediocre promotional message with black words in it.
 So, make your message inside an application stand out from the crowd.
 Design it in a way that matches your brand’s color scheme and identity.

 Don’t be afraid to add a pinch of humor, emojis, or some other nifty things.
 Besides, creativity = eye-catching designs.
 So, make sure you have offbeat illustrations up your sleeve.
 For instance, BetterMe, a fitness app, developed bright in-app messages that are accompanied by emojis, CTAs, and thematic visuals.
 They could’ve cut corners with just plain text, though.